speechbrain/speechbrain/recipes/MOABB/README.md

 # How to run
 Before running an experiment, make sure the extra-dependencies reported in the file `extra_requirements.txt` are installed in your environment.

-Define a target MOABB dataset to decode (see datasets at http://moabb.neurotechx.com/docs/datasets.html) and pre-processing hyper-parameters for that specific dataset, defining the paradigm object of MOABB (see paradigms at http://moabb.neurotechx.com/docs/paradigms.html).
+In addition to network and optimization hyper-parameters, define in the hparams file (yaml file in hparams folder) a target MOABB dataset to decode (see datasets at http://moabb.neurotechx.com/docs/datasets.html) and pre-processing hyper-parameters for that specific dataset, defining the paradigm object of MOABB (see paradigms at http://moabb.neurotechx.com/docs/paradigms.html).

-Train a neural networks to decode single EEG trials using different training strategies: within-session, cross-session, leave-one-session-out, leave-one-subject-out.
+Train a neural networks to decode single EEG trials using different training strategies: leave-one-session-out, leave-one-subject-out.

-These training strategies were defined as follows:
+These training strategies are defined as follows:
-* Within-session (within-subject and within-session decoders).
-    For each subject and for each session, the training and test sets were defined using a stratified cross-validation partitioning.

 * Leave-one-session-out (within-subject, cross-session and session-agnostic decoders).
     For each subject, one session was held back as test set and the remaining ones were used to train neural networks.

-* Cross-session (within-subject and cross-session decoders).
-    For each subject, all session' signals were merged together.
-    Training and test sets were defined using a stratified cross-validation partitioning.

 * Leave-one-subject-out (cross-subject, cross-session and subject-agnostic decoders).
     One subject was held back as test set and the remaining ones were used to train neural networks.

-For all these strategies, the validation set was sampled from the training set using a fixed validation ratio (20%).
-All sets were extracted balanced across subjects, sessions and classes.

 E.g., to train EEGNet to decode motor imagery on BNCI2014001:\
 \>>> python train.py hparams/EEGNet_BNCI2014001.yaml --data_folder '/path/to/BNCI2014001'